SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 ![Add data point](/images/users-guide/cockpit/cockpit-dataexplorer-adddatapoint.png)

-In the left hand side of the dialog, select a device from the asset hierarchy.
+On the left hand side of the dialog, select a device from the asset hierarchy.
 Only the asset hierarchy below the objects selected in the navigator is visible.
 If **Data explorer** in the navigator was selected, the complete asset hierarchy is visible.

 The center of the dialog shows all data points of the selected object.
 Select the data points you want to show in the data explorer.
 Click **Add** to add all selected data points to the list of data points.